Shoolapani/Porfolio/README.md

-# Porfolio
+# Portfolio
 # Hare Krishna

 Namaste
-This is my own Porfolio build website using HTML,CSS & Javascript.
+This is my own Portfolio build website using HTML,CSS & Javascript.